daviddesu/plane-club/README.md

 [x] Can see other users logs
 [x] Change log addition to not add multiple logs per image [x] Chnage log view to show images view
-[ ] WHen clikcing on an image, show the log image carrousel starting with the selected image [ ] A page to view logs and a page to view all images - image page will show fullscreen image when clicked [ ] Add departure/destination airport, and also flight number [ ] Email verification on signup
+[x] WHen clikcing on an image, show the log image carrousel starting with the selected image [x] A page to view logs and a page to view all images - image page will show fullscreen image when clicked [ ] efficiently load images form AWS with pagination for images page and logs page [ ] Add departure/destination airport, and also flight number [ ] Email verification on signup
 [ ] User area upgrades for subscription view and cancel